Pigbag: Legacy

 Although never hugely commercially successful, Pigbag had a distinctive sound.
 Members of the band went on to record with many other bands, some still active today.
 Their career took place during the huge mushrooming and cross-pollination of genres that followed the punk movement, and their music can be said to incorporate elements of punk, jazz, funk, ska, reggae and even tribal world music, such as afrobeat, all accompanied with undeniable pop sensibility.
 Pigbag's influence can be heard today in the more funk-influenced percussive side of the post-punk revival, in such bands as !!! and LCD Soundsystem.

 Their single "Papa's Got a Brand New Pigbag" has entered mainstream consciousness, and is considered a classic pop hit of its era.
 It is removed somewhat from the rest of the band's career, to the effect that Pigbag are sometimes considered one-hit wonders.
 It has been used extensively as soundtrack music and at sporting events, particularly by Middlesbrough Football Club and Queens Park Rangers, and is still a popular dance record in clubs.
 In 2003, an anthem row erupted before a play-off final at the Millennium Stadium in Cardiff between Cardiff and Queens Park Rangers.
 Eventually neither "God Save the Queen" nor "Hen Wlad Fy Nhadau" were played and the clubs could choose their own song.
 Cardiff opted for "Men of Harlech", while QPR went for "Papa's Got A Brand New Pigbag".

-The track was sampled in Alex Gaudino's song Watch Out and has been covered by several other artists.
+The track was sampled in Alex Gaudino's song "Watch Out" and has been covered by several other artists.
 It featured on the soundtrack of the 2006 film of Alan Bennet's The History Boys.
-English group, Madness, have included a cover version of the song in their live set on occasions.
+English group Madness have included a cover version of the song in their live set on occasion.
 In Canada, the song was used as the theme for The NewMusic, a music newsmagazine show for over 25 years.
-British gymnast Claudia Fragapane used a remix for her floor music between 2015-2016.
+British gymnast Claudia Fragapane used a remix for her floor music between 2015 and 2016.